Logius-standaarden/Digikoppeling-Best-Practices-ebMS2/ch05_Message Ordering in ebXML.md

 *Use a stateful filter, a Resequencer, to collect and re-order messages so that they can be published to the output channel in a specified order.*

 The Resequencer can receive a stream of messages that may not arrive in order.
-The Resequencer contains in internal buffer to store out-of-sequence messages until a complete sequence is obtained.
+The Resequencer contains an internal buffer to store out-of-sequence messages until a complete sequence is obtained.
 The in-sequence messages are then published to the output channel.
 It is important that the output channel is order-preserving so messages are guaranteed to arrive in order at the next component.
 Like most other routers, a Resequencer usually does not modify the message contents.

 </aside>